 - Geriatric Assessment and Intervention Network (GAIN), providing comprehensive geriatric care for at-risk seniors

 - Nurse Practitioners Supporting Teams Averting Transfers (NPSTAT), helping to support seniors in long-term care, and keeping them out of the hospital

 - Behavioural Supports Ontario (BSO), helping seniors with responsive behaviours, while improving quality of life

 - Geriatric Emergency Management (GEM), supporting frail seniors in hospital Emergency Departments

 - Senior Friendly Care Initiatives, improving the experience and outcomes of seniors when they are hospitalized by preventing their physical and mental decline.

-- Primary Care Collaborative Memory Services (PCCMS), a primary care based service offered in collaboration with an interprofessional team hosted by Alzheimer Society Durham Region.
+This primary care based service is offered in collaboration with an interprofessional team hosted by Alzheimer Society Durham Region.